-- With the AUTOSAVE folder surfaced, place a checkmark in the ENABLE AUTOSAVE box to activate the auto save feature. - In the Frequency text box, specify the time interval at which you would like the program to run the autosave feature.
+- With the AUTOSAVE folder surfaced, place a checkmark in the ENABLE AUTOSAVE box to activate the auto save feature. - In the FREQUENCY text box, specify the time interval that you would like the program to run the autosave feature.

-To Customize the display:
+To Customize Display Settings: